Events website screenshot

 - name: Microservice Integration

-Decoupling services so producers emit events without coupling to
+description: Decoupling services so producers emit events without coupling to downstream consumers.

 - name: Change Data Capture